Pecneb/computer_vision_research/README.md

 **TODO**: Clustering, KNN <- Scikit Learn
 **Clustering Algorithm**: Affinity Propagation. (**NOTICE**: This algorithm seems to give nonsense results, will have to test other ones too.)

 To make the predictions smarter, a learning algorithm have to be implemented, that trains on the detection and prediction history.

-To
+**NOTICE**: New idea, gather detections, that velocity vector points in the same direction.

 ## Documentation